 Simple, effective contract management is the goal for businesses of all sizes.
 It’s a crucial process that, when applied with best practice, can yield benefits for a business’s efficiency, relationships and bottom line.
 The first step to achieving this simplicity is to centralise all available information in a contract repository.

-Being able to easily view and access contracts in one place creates a more collaborative experience across the organisation, but be warned, it can also lead to a false sense of security.
+Being able to easily view and access contracts in one place creates a more collaborative experience across the organisation and contributes to good contract management, but be warned, it can also lead to a false sense of security.

 Just because contracts are centrally stored doesn’t mean that they are effectively managed.”

 The way in which centralised contracts and their metadata are actioned is key to significantly improving overall contract lifecycle management.